Skip to main content

 • Reviewed more than 45 cumulative impact definitions across federal and state agencies and identified themes across the definitions

-• Assessed 41 hazard mapping tools
+• Assessed 36 hazard mapping tools

-• Identified what indicators are used across tools and which indicators are the most used
+• Identified what indicators are used across tools and which indicators are used the most

 • Compared how tools consider different population thresholds and how/if they identify Cumulative Impacts or EJ areas